 The island can only be reached through the water.
 You can either walk or sail to Æbelø by boat.
 You walk to the island starting at the car park at Lindøhoved.
 First you walk around 1.5km through the sea to the small island of Æbelø Holm.
 From here, you again walk through the sea again to Æbelø itself.
 During this part of the walk, the seabed is stony, so remember to bring some shoes with you.

-The trip to Æbelø is in all about 4km long.
-The walk around the island covers a distance of around 7km.
-The walk to Æbelø takes 45 minutes to an hour.
+The trip to Æbelø is in all about 4 km long.
+The walk around the island covers a distance of around 7 km.
+The walk to Æbelø will take you about 1.5 hours.